Athletic Shorts: Six Short Stories: "The Other Pin"

 This story, told in the third person, focuses on Petey Shropshrire, a friend of Johnny Rivers who wrestles junior varsity for Coho High School in Coho, Montana.
 The beginning of the story centers around a wrestling team meeting, in which Petey and Johnny's coach needs someone to wrestle Chris Byers, the best wrestler at the 119 weight class at Spring Hill High, who also happens to be a girl.
 Everyone on the team, including Johnny and Petey, is reluctant to volunteer themselves, and Petey is forced to fight when Johnny pinches his leg.
 The story says "Nobody wants to wrestle Chris Byers".
 She is one of the best wrestlers in the state, and the ridicule that Petey faces as he prepares for the match is almost unbearable.
 He talks with Chris, who he has met with Johnny Rivers before under unfortunate circumstances.
 He discovers that the ridicule she faces as a female wrestler is something that she is tired of as well.
 They hatch a plan, and when it comes time for them to wrestle, they put on a World Wrestling Federation type performance that is entertaining but faked, and it costs the entire match for Coho High.
 Petey and Chris become close by the end of the story.
 Later, the reader learns that Petey is punished by having to run the bleachers every day of the week.
-Petey and Johnny Rivers were originally featured as characters in Crutcher's YA novel The Crazy Horse Electric Game.
+Petey and Johnny were originally featured as characters in Crutcher's YA novel The Crazy Horse Electric Game.